 Our book club this month involved a Kate DiCamillo novel, strawberry mice, some illegal soup, and a moat.

 My youngest, who is 8, is in a book club based on books that are in the Brave Writer Arrow curriculum.
 These are classic books that appeal to, not only new readers but readers of all ages.
 This month we choice a book with a French flair.
 Welcome to our Tale of Despereaux Book Club.

 Welcome to Castle Dor

 The children arrived at “Castle Dor” via a drawbridge.
 We decorated our front door with stone and wood paper.
 A- made paper chains from construction paper and my husband found a climbing wall from the swing set to use for the drawbridge.
-It was pretty cool, with the exception of the moment it all ripped down and I had to frantically tape before the first guest arrived.
+It was pretty cool, with the exception of the moment it all ripped down and I had to frantically tape it back up before the first guest arrived.